 (1) ERCOT will reject duplicate submissions of initiating transactions with reject transactions.
 There are three types of duplicates and each type will have a unique reject reason code.

 (a) Duplicate (DUP) - ERCOT will compare the original transaction ID, ESI ID, and the transaction type.
 If all three of these match to a previously received transaction from the same REP, the transaction will be rejected.
-The transactions that will be rejected for duplicate are 814_01, Switch Request, 814_08, Cancel Request, 814_12, Date Change Request, 814_16, Move In Request, 814_18, Establish/Delete CSA Request, 814_20, ESI ID Maintenance Request, 814_24, Move Out Request, 814_26, Historical Usage Request, and 814_28, Complete Unexcutable or Permit Required.
+The transactions that will be rejected for duplicate are 814_01, Switch Request, 814_08, Cancel Request, 814_12, Date Change Request, 814_16, Move In Request, 814_18, Establish/Change/Delete CSA Request, 814_20, ESI ID Maintenance Request, 814_24, Move Out Request, 814_26, Historical Usage Request, and 814_28, Complete Unexcutable or Permit Required.

 (b) Duplicate Cancel Reason (DCR) - For the 814_08 transaction, there will be an additional duplication validation.
 This will be done by comparing the reject reason, ESI ID and the original transaction ID to any other 814_08 transaction received from the same REP for which ERCOT has not yet received a response from the TDSP.